 The artist has cited a diverse range of sources and influences including aberrant psychologies (particularly schizophrenia and paranoia), urban gangs and graffiti, hip-hop culture, craft, punk, masculinity, violence, public art, prisons, globalization, American domination and decline, waste and consumption.
+Even as his work deals with issues related to the violence and pressures within society, and art history, it also reflects his personal history.
+In all of his work, he vacillates between the fluid and static, the minimalist and expressionistic, the pristine and the defaced.
 His voracious cycling through materials and subject matter has given rise to recurring series and extended bodies of work.

 London's museums and galleries are gearing up for an October of art fairs.